trebisky/rp2040/README.md

 Now that I have a handle on how the SSB (second stage boot) works, I have a lot more elbow room for more interesting projects.

+* printf - get a simple printf to work
+* cores - get the second core running

 Things to do in the future

-* learn to put bigger projects into flash
+* second core
+* investigate CPU clock
 * interrupts
 * timer to blink LED with interrupts
-* second core
 * play with the PIO
 * learn USB from the bottom up